ministryofjustice/modernisation-platform-terraform-aws-chatbot/README.md

 A Terraform module to create an AWS ChatBot Slack configuration.
 This module allows you to set up AWS ChatBot in your Slack channels and subscribe them to one or a list of SNS topics as required.

+This offers an alternative to receiving alerts via PagerDuty as decribed in the Mod Platform [documnetation](https://user-guide.modernisation-platform.service.justice.gov.uk/user-guide/integrating-alarms-with-pagerduty-with-slack.html#integrating-cloudwatch-alarms-with-pagerduty-and-slack).

+It can be used in conjunction with any existing CloudWatch alarms/SNS you already have set up to receive alerts directly to Slack and there is no extra cost for using the service!

+You might want to use this for non-critical type events that don't need to be raised via PagerDuty and dealt with immediately e.g. receiving AWS Health Events e.g. upcoming certificate expiry.

+## Initial Setup Required

-**Please note** that you need to manually setup the Slack client for each AWS account following these steps: https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html
+**Please note** that you need to manually setup the Slack client for each AWS account you wish to use with AWS Chatbot by following these steps: https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html

-Once this has been actioned once per account you can subsequently create as many Slack channel configurations as required.
+Once this has been actioned you can create as many Slack channel configurations as required using this module.

 ## Usage